-If you’re considering forgoing a flu shot this season, an Our Lady of the Lake primary care physician, Brandi Fontenot, MD, gives you seven reasons why you should reconsider.
+If you’re considering forgoing a flu shot this season, here are seven reasons why you should reconsider.

 1. A flu shot can save your life.